SauravP97/SauravP97/README.md

     <img src="https://img.shields.io/badge/Saurav-Prateek-386938188?style=flat&logo=linkedin" href="">
 </a>

-## I'm a Developer, Competitive Programmer, Blogger and an Artist (sometimes :P)
+## I'm a Developer, Competitive Programmer, Blogger and an Artist (sometimes :grin:)

 - 🔭 You can view my System Design Articles here: [Systems that Scale][course]!
 - 🌱 I am currently working as an SDE 1 at GeeksforGeeks